-Colleen C. Davis was elected State Treasurer in November of, 2018.
+Colleen C. Davis was elected State Treasurer in November 2018 and re-elected to a second term in 2022.
 Since taking office, Treasurer Davis has focused on three main priorities: bolstering retirement security and readiness, creating pathways to economic empowerment, and promoting a culture of financial excellence.
+Highlights of her first term include maintaining Delaware’s AAA bond rating, increasing return on the state’s investments by more than $58 million, and creating Delaware Expanding Access to Retirement & Necessary Savings (EARNS), an Auto-IRA program for Delaware private-sector workers not otherwise covered by an employer-sponsored retirement plan.

 She is a member of the National Association of State Treasurers (NAST) and was elected Eastern Region Vice President in August 2021.
-She chairs NAST’s Banking and Cash Committee and is a member of its Long-Range Planning Committee.
 Treasurer Davis also sits on the Executive Board of the College Savings Plans Network (CSPN) and is a member of the Market Transparency Advisory Group (MTAG) of the Municipal Securities Rulemaking Board (MSRB).

 In her official state capacity locally, Treasurer Davis serves on the Cash Management Policy Board, the Plans Management Board, the State Employees Benefit Committee (SEBC), the Government Efficiency and Accountability Review Board (GEAR), the Delaware Economic and Financial Advisory Council (DEFAC), the Agricultural Lands Preservation Board, the Delaware Council on Volunteer Fire Service, and the Board of Pardons.
 Treasurer Davis is also a member of the Southern Sussex Rotary Club.